|Home||Personal Projects||School Projects|

 Hello, my name is Matthew Rayermann.
-I am a freshman at the University of Texas at Austin and I am pursuing a B.S. in Computer Science.
+I am a sophomore at the University of Texas at Austin and I am pursuing a B.S. in Computer Science.
 I am from Grapevine Texas, where I attended Grapevine High School.
 After spending a few years creating programs on my TI-86 calculator, I began studying computer science during my sophomore year of high school.
 I took PreAP CS, then AP CS, and then during my senior year I was teacher aide for the AP CS class.
 As teacher aide I helped teach the class and I was also given the oppertunity to spend time creating my own projects.
 During my junior and senior years, I also competed in BPA's Java Programming competition where during my junior year I went to the state level, and then during my senior year, I advanced to the national level and placed 5th in the nation.

 Here at UT, I'm currently taking Operating Systems (CS 439), along with a few other non-CS courses.
 Over the summer I was an intern at Raytheon in Garland, TX where I was placed on an internal research project that focused on cloud computing.
 I gained valuable experience in agile software development, practiced programming with Python, and worked extensively with CouchDB.
 Lastly, towards the end of the summer, I was applied for a patent through Raytheon with two other members of my team.

 In my personal time I've currently been adding additional features for one of my three Android apps, Patterns, specifically a leaderboard system that I have implemented using Parse and my Raspberry Pi.
 In the past I've completed various other projects, mainly in Java, and in the future I hope to turn a few ideas I have into full fledged projects once time allows.
 I am also in the process of creating a personal wiki on my Raspberry Pi to help show off/archive my past projects.

 You can find more information about me and various projects below.
 If you would like any code feel free to request it if you cannot find it on my GitHub.